 All of our squares are designed in London and we always ensure that every item is as detailed as the last, taking time to perfect the borders and colour palettes to ensure it’s not only beautiful as a square but provides a number of fold opportunities in the pocket.
-In terms of actual production, the town of Macclesfield in the UK is globally renowned for the quality of their silk printing, and we use the renowned mill of Adamley, whose history and pattern books dating back hundreds of years give you a real sense of tradition and craftsmanship.
+In terms of actual production, the town of Macclesfield in the UK is globally renowned for the quality of their silk printing, and we use a renowned mill, whose history and pattern books dating back hundreds of years give you a real sense of tradition and craftsmanship.

 As well as using traditional pocket square materials such as silk, we also wanted to look into ways of utilising different fabrics and textures while keeping the focus on British heritage.
 This led to the creation of our Harris Tweed collection, where we rework a traditional British material to breathe new life into the pocket square and create something that perfectly compliments a tweed jacket.
 For this product we’ve also picked out a colour from within the weave and chosen to overlock the edges in a matching tone.
 This process is all done in Britain and we feel it provides a perfect contrasting edge that jumps from the pocket.
 You can find out more about about how the material is weaved in our Guide To Harris Tweed.